Ataa17/Ataa17/README.md

 - 🌱 I’m currently learning advanced web development and fullstack technologies.
 - 🎓 I'm an engineering student, graduating in three years.
-- 💼 I'm actiively learning new tech.
+- 💼 I'm actively learning new tech.
 - 💻 I have experience in Python, Django, JavaScript, MySQL, React and many more.
 - 📚 In my free time, I enjoy wathcing movies and working on personal projects.